bat-literature/bat-literature.github.io/README.md

 ### Depositing To Zenodo

-BatLit content and metadata is made available through Zenodo to facilitate access to their content.
+BatLit content and metadata is made available through Zenodo to facilitate access.

-The following workflow can be used to deposit versioned BatLit records into Zenodo.
+The following workflow can be used to deposit versioned BatLit records into Zenodo: (a) generate Zenodo compatible metadata (b) submit metadata along with their associated pdf using the Zenodo Web API.

-First, we convert the tracked Zotero metadata into the Zenodo metadata using [preston zotero-stream]:
+In (a), we convert the tracked Zotero metadata into the Zenodo metadata using [preston zotero-stream]:

 ```bash
 preston cat $(preston head --algo md5)\